MatteoRagni/LauraKeylogger/README.md

 # Laura Keylogger

 This project is a collection of `chrome-extension` and `chrome-application` that logs user events on page.
-Each event is logged with timw, codified, and there is the page name that has generated the event.
+Each event is logged with time

 ## Logging structure